geniusdibya/mail-tricks/LinuxMail/README.md

 AuthPass=password-here
 TLS_CA_File=/etc/pki/tls/certs/ca-bundle.crt
 ```

-Above **"mailhub"** is the smtp server address with host:port
+The above configuration is going to be used to send email using your Gmail SMTP.
+In case you want to use some other third-party SMTP, then mention the hostname of the same. e.g. if you want to use Pepipost SMTP, then instead of smtp.gmail.com, you need to mention smtp.pepipost.com in the mailhub parameter. **mailhub** is used for SMTP server address which consists of two part host:port

-Now you are all set to sending mails from CLI
+Now you are all set to sending mails from the command line (CLI).

 ### Step 3

-This step can have multipe use cases, lets explore some of the use cases

-#### Use case 1
+There are multiple ways to use ssmtp command to send emails.

+#### Case 1: Send mail directly from the command line

+For this, copy-paste the below command, and you're ready to send email from your command line:

 	echo "Test message from Linux server using ssmtp" | sudo ssmtp -vvv revceivers-email@gmail.com

->-vvv is the verbosity to see the logs during sending the mail
+>-vvv is the verbosity to see the logs while sending the mail

-Above code will send the mail without any issue if the configurations are set correctly and the pre requisite steps are followed.

-#### Use case 2
-Lets now try same from a shell script.
+#### Case 2: Send mail from a shell script

-Open any editor and create a file and name it mail.sh
+You can use the same ssmtp to send mail from a shell script too.
+For that, open your preferred editor and create a shell script file with name say `mail.sh` and copy-paste the below code:

 ```bash
 #!/bin/sh